Musco Lighting: 2010s

 In 2017, TLC for LED systems were installed at three Major League Baseball stadiums, four National Football League stadiums, and four National Basketball Association/National Hockey League arenas.
 That same year, in partnership with the U.S. Soccer Foundation's It's Everyone's Game movement, Musco engineered the Mini-Pitch System, a modular mini soccer pitch used to expand recreational opportunities for youth in underserved communities.

 Musco also installed systems at Notre Dame Stadium, L.A.
 Memorial Coliseum, Wimbledon Centre Court, AO Arena Manchester, and Tottenham Hotspur Stadium.
 The TLC for LED system was also installed at several collegiate stadiums, high school stadiums, Little League fields, parks and recreation fields, and at major airports and port terminals including Vancouver International Airport, Los Angeles International Airport, McCarran International Airport in Las Vegas, and DP World Jebel Ali Port Terminals 1 and 2.

 2020s

 In 2021, Musco installed its TLC for LED and ShowLight systems at a newly-build stadium in Dyersville, Iowa, adjacent to the field featured in the motion picture Field of Dreams.
-On August 12, 2021 Major League Baseball staged the MLB at Field of Dreams event at the newly-built stadium.
+On August 12, 2021 Major League Baseball staged the MLB at Field of Dreams event at the newly built stadium.

 Projects for the company in 2022 included the installation of a custom TLC for LED system at Manchester United FC's home ground Old Trafford.

+In 2024, Musco installed a TLC for LED system at Red Bull Arena, home of the New York Red Bulls of Major League Soccer.